 Are you wondering where you could go for a Colorado weekend getaway where you could hike?
 There are lots of places like that which are within reasonable reach of the Denver area.

-Colorado Hiking Vacations will also show you different types of Colorado lodging such as bed and breakfasts, lodges, cabins, and hotels, including pet friendly hotels where your pet is as welcome as you are.
+Colorado Hiking Vacations will also show you different types of Colorado lodging such as lodges, cabins, and hotels, including pet friendly hotels where your pet is as welcome as you are.

-Obviously, you'll need to eat while you're here so I'll give you a sampling of some of the restaurants where I like to indulge my taste buds, including a few that come with a lovely view.
+Obviously, you'll need to eat while you're here so I'll give you a sampling of some of the restaurants that we've tried, and liked; including a few that come with a lovely view.
 We also like to take sandwiches with us when we go hiking.
 So, I've started a page of sandwich recipes...it's great to arrive at a waterfall or alpine lake, sit there, relax, and eat your sandwich!

 Anyway, if you're planning a Colorado hiking vacation, I invite you to explore this site; it's here for you!

 And speaking of exploring, if you are looking for information on hiking Colorado's 14ers, try the link in this sentence.
 You'll find good information there for hiking a few of those big mountains.